 The Wear Layer Features From MSI

-MSI offers a wide range of realistic wood-look tile floor options, and the entire Everlife Luxury Vinyl Flooring Collection includes MSI’s CrystaLux wear layer, an exclusive top layer protection with best-in-class performance.
+MSI offers a wide range of realistic wood-look flooring options, and the entire Everlife Luxury Vinyl Flooring Collection includes MSI’s CrystaLux wear layer --an exclusive top layer protection with best-in-class performance.
 The CrystaLux layer on all Everlife LVT products guards vinyl floors against things like spills, pet accidents, scratches, and sun damage.
 Choose MSI and its superior CrystaLux wear layer for durable flooring that’s made to last.